-Check out these 12 active indoor games that teach, challenge, inspire, and lead kids into deeper faith.
+Check out these 12 active indoor games for children about faith that teach, challenge, inspire, and lead kids into deeper faith.

 Indoor Game 1: Together Again